joanmj/dailyNotes/cka.md

 [//]: <> (This is also a comment.)
 [//]: # (This may be the most platform independent comment)

+测试:

+[xxx]: <> (
+Your comments go here however you cannot leave
+// a blank line so fill blank lines with
+//
+Something
+)

 ```md
 [^_^]:
     1